 What do you mean by an “interactive PowerPoint”?

 I’ve created these classes to mirror a real college course.
 Most of the information is delivered through detailed PowerPoint presentations that I’ve developed.
 I’ll pause throughout the presentation so that you can draw and take notes, and I will sketch along with you as well.
-At the end of each class, we’ll apply the concepts learned to an actual live demo.
+After the PowerPoint and a short break, we’ll apply the concepts learned to an actual live demo.
 I’ll draw and paint a scene step-by-step so that you can also draw and paint with me at the same time.
 And before each class, I’ll email participants a worksheet that they can print out and use for notetaking or simply to help them follow along.

 I’m new to sketching, is this class OK for me?

 YES, I love teaching beginners!
 If you are new to perspective, or simply want to improve your knowledge and skills, this class is for you.
-The Sunday morning session is particularly targeted to brand new sketchers.
+The Tuesday afternoon session is particularly targeted to new and beginning sketchers.

 I’m already a pretty good sketcher, will I learn anything new from this class?